Breast Reconstruction Glendora & Los Angeles

-Breast reconstruction surgery can be approached using any one of a number of different methods for recreating the breast, including the transverse rectus abdominal muscle (TRAM), or latissimus dorsi flap techniques; and artificial implants and expanders.
+Breast reconstruction surgery in Glendora & Los Angeles area can be approached using any one of a number of different methods for recreating the breast, including the transverse rectus abdominal muscle (TRAM), or latissimus dorsi flap techniques; and artificial implants and expanders.
 The common aim among these procedures is to reconstruct the breast, usually after one or both breasts have been removed during breast cancer treatment.

 Flaps used in breast reconstruction consist of fat, skin, blood vessels, and muscle from the abdomen (TRAM), back (LD) and serve as the tissue used to recreate the breast.
 The flap can be designed as either a pedicle flap, which means that it is attached to its original blood supply.